-East Cleabarrow is new to Sally's and we're currently offering a wonderful introductory discount of 10%, on all 2019 bookings made before the end of April!
-(Please note that all prices have already been discounted).
+East Cleabarrow is new to Sally's Cottages and is currently offering a wonderful 10% discount on all 2019 stays booked before 30th June 2019!
+(Please note that discounted prices are already shown on the calendar.)

 East Cleabarrow is unique.
 It offers a window back in time to the early 1900s and the Arts and Crafts movement whilst still providing a comfortable home from home with all the mod cons to hand.
 Sleeping 6 people in 3 large bedrooms, the house is not suitable for under 12s, but if you like something that is not run of the mill take a look and fall in love with this amazing house.
 All the rooms are full of character, with furniture, paintings and ornaments representing over a hundred years of happy family holidays since the house was built in 1900, but 'The Long Room' still stands out.
 An upstairs sitting room with beautiful views, packed with original features 'The Long Room' is really special.
 Gather family and friends together and make some wonderful memories in this timelessly elegant room.
 The wooded garden to the side of the house contains a little summerhouse overlooking the orchard, purpose built for lazy summer days and al fresco dining.
 Relax and enjoy the peace and tranquility of this gorgeous spot.